openairinterface/oai-cn5g-lmf/CONTRIBUTING.md

 We are using `clang-format` as formatting tool on the C/C++ code.

 At the time of writing, we are using `clang-format` version 11.0.0 or above.
-We perfer to install it manually rather than installing it from ubuntu repositories because the version can change.
+We prefer to install it manually rather than installing it from ubuntu repositories because the version can change.

 The working version we found was 11.0.0.